Alexandra Feodorovna (Alix of Hesse): World War I

-It looked like Alexandra fired and appointed ministers based on Rasputin's self-serving advice, but those close to the Imperial family circle have denied this.
-In only sixteen months, she appointed four prime ministers, five ministers of interior, and three ministers of war.
-“After the middle of 1915,” wrote Florinsky, “the fairly honorable and efficient group who formed the top of the bureaucratic pyramid degenerated into a rapidly changing succession of the appointees of Rasputin."
-Polivanov was an excellent official who was credited with revitalizing the Russian army, but Alexandra declared, "I don't like the choice of Minister of War Polivanov.
+It looked as if Alexandra appointed and dismissed ministers based on Rasputin's self-serving advice but those close to the imperial family circle denied it.
+In only sixteen months she appointed three prime ministers, five ministers of the interior and three ministers of war.
+"After the middle of 1915," wrote Florinsky, "the fairly honorable and efficient group who formed the top of the bureaucratic pyramid degenerated into a rapidly changing succession of the appointees of Rasputin."
+Alexei Polivanov was an excellent official, credited with revitalizing the Imperial Russian Army, but Alexandra declared, "I don't like the choice of Minister of War Polivanov.
 Is he not our Friend's [Rasputin's] enemy?"
-The general Grand Duke Nicholas Nikolaevich disliked Rasputin, because Rasputin saw and told Alexandra that the Grand Duke was deliberately currying favor in the army and overshadowing Nicholas II so that he could claim the throne.
-On 16 June, Alexandra wrote to Nicholas, "I have absolutely no faith in N.... [he has] gone against a Man of God (Rasputin), his work can't be blessed or his advice good...
+The general Grand Duke Nicholas Nikolaevich disliked Rasputin because Rasputin saw and told Alexandra that the grand duke was deliberately currying favor in the army and overshadowing Nicholas so that he could claim the throne.
+On 16 June Alexandra wrote to the tsar, "I have absolutely no faith in N.... [he has] gone against a Man of God [Rasputin], his work can't be blessed or his advice good...
 Russia will not be blessed if her sovereign lets a Man of God sent to help him be persecuted, I am sure."
 She insisted to Nicholas that "[Rasputin] has your interest and Russia's at heart.
 It is not for nothing God sent him to us, only we must pay more attention to what He says.
 His words are not lightly spoken and the importance of having not only his prayers but his advice is great."

 Ever a believer in autocracy, Alexandra persuaded Nicholas that he must never relinquish his absolute power as Emperor.
 She wrote to him: "You are master and sovereign of Russia.
 Almighty God set you in place, and they should all bow down before your wisdom and steadfastness."
 She advised him to "Be Peter the Great, Ivan the Terrible, Emperor Paul-- crush them all."
-She criticized the Duma and declared “they want to discuss things not concerning them and bring more discontent—they must be kept away....
-We are not ready for constitutional government.”
+She criticized the Duma and declared "they want to discuss things not concerning them and bring more discontent—they must be kept away....
+We are not ready for constitutional government."